huddy67/Morrill-Hudson-Portfolio/Pharmacynetworking.md

 ---

-### Packet Observation and Analysis
+### Observation of ARP Behavior and Broadcast Scope

-ARP traffic reveals how devices resolve IP addresses to MAC addresses and assumes all responses are legitimate.
-Because ARP lacks authentication, attackers can inject false mappings without resistance.
-Bridged networking was required so both VMs existed in the same broadcast domain, allowing ARP requests and replies to be observed directly.
+ARP traffic reveals how devices resolve IP addresses to MAC addresses and how much trust exists within the LAN.
+The protocol assumes that all responses are truthful, which creates a major vulnerability.
+Bridged networking was required so both virtual machines existed in the same broadcast domain, allowing ARP traffic to be observed and analyzed.
+This setup reflects how real internal networks behave.

 ---

-### Risk Evaluation Reflection
+### Risk Evaluation — Likelihood and Impact

-ARP spoofing is one of the most difficult internal LAN threats to detect because it closely resembles legitimate traffic.
-ARP tables naturally change during normal operation, which masks malicious updates.
-Evidence from neighbor and ARP outputs shows how easily mappings can be altered.
-This demonstrates how routine LAN behavior can conceal active attacks.
+ARP spoofing is one of the hardest internal LAN threats to detect because it blends into everyday network behavior.
+ARP tables change frequently during normal operation, which makes malicious updates difficult to identify.
+The evidence collected shows how easily these mappings can be altered without triggering warnings.
+Because attackers can intercept or modify traffic silently, the potential impact on confidentiality and integrity is high.
+This makes ARP spoofing a serious internal risk.

 ---

 ## 4. Professional Integration & Portfolio Quality

-### Internal LAN Threat Catalog
+### Internal LAN Threat Catalog — Clear and Professional Documentation

 - **ARP Spoofing** — Impersonates trusted devices using forged ARP replies.
-- **MAC Flooding** — Overwhelms switch MAC tables to force broadcast traffic.
+- **MAC Flooding** — Overloads switch MAC tables to force broadcast traffic.
-- **Rogue DHCP** — Issues unauthorized IP configurations.
+- **Rogue DHCP** — Issues unauthorized IP configurations to clients.
 - **Unauthorized Plug-In Device** — Gains access through open network ports.
-- **Lateral Movement** — Exploits internal trust to access additional systems.
+- **Lateral Movement** — Exploits internal trust to reach additional systems.

 ---

-### LAN Attack Path Diagram
+### LAN Attack Path Diagram — Professional Artifact

 ![](diagram.png)

 **Explanation**

-The diagram illustrates how an attacker impersonates the default gateway using ARP spoofing.
-Devices trust ARP traffic without validating its source, allowing traffic redirection.
-Dynamic ARP Inspection would prevent this attack by validating ARP messages against trusted bindings, while VLAN segmentation would limit the broadcast scope and reduce impact.
+The diagram shows how an attacker can impersonate the default gateway using ARP spoofing.
+Devices trust ARP traffic without validating its source, allowing traffic to be redirected through the attacker.
+Dynamic ARP Inspection would stop this attack by validating ARP messages against trusted bindings.
+VLAN segmentation would further reduce the impact by limiting broadcast visibility.

 ---

-### Physical Security Integration — Pharmaceutical Research Facility
+### Physical Security Integration — Physical vs Technical Security

 #### Identified Physical Vulnerabilities
 - Unauthorized access to laboratories
-- Weak separation between public and restricted zones
+- Weak separation between public and restricted areas
 - Poor protection of server and network rooms
 - Inconsistent visitor monitoring
 - Limited surveillance coverage